CobreDev/BlurHider/README.md

 If you use any code from this repository please send me a message on [Twitter](https://twitter.com/CobreDev).
 You may not redistribute this source code or packages from it.
-You may not use this project to make profit _unless you talk to me first_ If you have any questions, message me on [Twitter](https://twitter.com/CobreDev).
+You may not use this project to make profit _unless you talk to me first_.
+If you have any questions, message me on [Twitter](https://twitter.com/CobreDev).